Grego-GT/ERA-Replicating-Agents/demo_agents/README.md

 ## Purpose

-- **Read-only templates**: These agents demonstrate AgFactory capabilities
+- **Read-only templates**: These agents demonstrate ERA capabilities
 - **Auto-seeding**: On first deployment, these are copied to `/app/agents/`
 - **Examples included**:
   - `jannn/` - Example agent